 Murray, Kentucky, in 1950.
 Its analysis by Melvin Calvin provided early support for the idea that prebiotic molecules can form in

 space.
 As many as 70 different kinds of amino

 acids have been found in the Murray meteorite, whose organic composition

-is similiar to that of the Murchison meteorite.
+is similar to that of the Murchison meteorite.

 In 2001, it was also found to contain a range of polyols – organic

 substances closely related to sugars such as glucose.1

 © New England Meteoritical Services

 - Cooper, G. et al. "Carbonaceous meteorites as a source of sugar-related

 organic compounds for the early Earth," Nature, 414, 879-883